Fermilab: Access

+some areas on site remain open to the public during specific hours with ID access requirements.
+Merminga's response justifies the new restrictions because the lab "manage[s] a large amount of non-public information"---reasoning that conflicts with the petition that points out that the lab is fully tax-payer funded, does no classified research, and has a government mandate to publish all of its scientific results.
+Further coverage of the petition and the management response appeared in the magazines Physics Today and Physics World.

+In keeping with Real ID requirements for DOE facilities, all unescorted adult visitors entering the site must present a government-issued photo ID compliant with the Real ID Act.
+Up-to-date specifics about access can be found on the Fermilab website.

 Architecture

 Fermilab's first director, Robert Wilson, insisted that the site's aesthetic complexion not be marred by a collection of concrete block buildings.
 The design of the administrative building (Wilson Hall) was inspired by St. Pierre's Cathedral in Beauvais, France, though it was realized in a Brutalist style.
 Several of the buildings and sculptures within the Fermilab reservation represent various mathematical constructs as part of their structure.

 The Archimedean Spiral is the defining shape of several pumping stations as well as the building housing the MINOS experiment.
 The reflecting pond at Wilson Hall also showcases a 32 ft hyperbolic obelisk, designed by Wilson.
 Some of the high-voltage transmission lines carrying power through the laboratory's land are built to echo the Greek letter π.
 One can also find structural examples of the DNA double-helix spiral and a nod to the geodesic sphere.

 Wilson's sculptures on the site include Tractricious, a free-standing arrangement of steel tubes near the Industrial Complex constructed from parts and materials recycled from the Tevatron collider, and the soaring Broken Symmetry, which greets those entering the campus via the Pine Street entrance.
 Crowning the Ramsey Auditorium is a representation of the Möbius strip with a diameter of more than 8 ft.
 Also scattered about the access roads and village are a massive hydraulic press and old magnetic containment channels, all painted blue.